gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 ### Work in the open

-Open source is at the core of Gatsby’s success, and one of the central tenets of open source is that things are done in the open and without smoke and mirrors.
+Open source is at the core of Gatsby's success, and one of the central tenets of open source is that things are done in the open and without smoke and mirrors.

-Two of Gatsby’s core strengths are its community and ecosystem.
+Two of Gatsby's core strengths are its community and ecosystem.

-We’re convinced that the right path forward is to continue working in the open with both trust and support of our community.
+We're convinced that the right path forward is to continue working in the open with both trust and support of our community.

 Anyone can [open an issue](/contributing/how-to-file-an-issue/) and ask a question, and we'll respond.
 Anyone can submit a pull request, and we'll give honest feedback on it.
 Anyone can [submit an RFC](/contributing/rfc-process/) to make a major change to Gatsby.
 And when we want to do this, we'll submit an RFC as a proposal.